squid-cache/squid-cache.github.io/docs/SquidFaq/CompilingSquid.md

 You will need a C++ compiler:

-  - To compile Squid v3, any decent C++ compiler would do.
-Almost all modern Unix systems come with pre-installed C++ compilers which work just fine.

-  - To compile Squid v4 and later, you will need a C++11-compliant compiler.
-Most recent Unix distributions come with pre-installed compilers that support C++11.
+- To compile Squid 4 and later, you will need a C++11-compliant compiler.
+Most recent Unix and Linux distributions come with pre-installed compilers that support C++11.

-:warning:
-Squid v3.4 and v3.5 automatically enable C++11 support in the compiler if ./configure detects such support.
-Later Squid versions require C++11 support while earlier ones may fail to build if C++11 compliance is enforced by the compiler.
+- Squid 6 will require a C++17-compliant compiler.
+These are generally available on modern unix and linux distributions

 If you are uncertain about your system's C compiler, The GNU C compiler is widely available and supplied in almost all operating systems.
 It is